5 features property management software must have in Ireland and the UK

 The published landlord rate on the pricing page is the current early access price.
 Agency, AHB and local authority customers are quoted individually because implementation scope varies, see implementation and data migration for what that process involves, or book a walkthrough to get an exact quote for your portfolio.

-Among the providers compared here, Rentalize’s early access rate of EUR 15/month is currently the lowest published landlord starting price in either market, though “cheapest” should always be weighed against what is included, since some low headline prices exclude the tenant portal or payment processing that others bundle in.
+Among the providers compared here the lowest published landlord starting prices come from the self-serve tools, though “cheapest” should always be weighed against what is included, since some low headline prices exclude the tenant portal or payment processing that others bundle in.

 Free calculators and in-depth guides to Irish housing schemes.